ojo-network/ojo/docs/design/001-interchain-queries.md

 *Client* Module - accepts validator responses to requests made by the *Client*; requires a *Proof* for information to be accepted.

-*Relayer* - allows relayers to move information between the *Host* and *Client*, and is responsible for submitting proofs.
+*Relayer* - allows relayers to move information between Ojo and the *Client*, and is responsible for submitting proofs.

 ## Context